sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 })
 ```

-In this simple case an object fails validation if either latitude or longitude is given, but not both.
+In this simple case, an object fails validation if either latitude or longitude is given, but not both.
 If we try to build one with an out-of-range latitude and no longitude, `somePlace.validate()` might return:

 ```js
 {